nick42d/office-candy-weigher/README.md

 ### Simulation
 To enable the rotary encoder as simulator, deploy and run via `cargo r --release -F hardware-sim`

+To enable the software simulator, deploy and run via `cargo r --release -F software-sim`

 ### Note
 This was developed on Linux - it should also be able to deploy via Windows however it's not been tested.